 Objectives Means of Achievement Manner of Assessment 1.
 Ensure that "Community" land is maintained to the expectations of the community whilst recognising budgetary constraints.
-Reduced number of complete from the community.
-Comparative review of cust satisfaction surveys and and risk management undertaken.
-The same of the community of the community of the community.
-The same of the community of the 2.Plan for the progressive improvement of the environmental value, recreational quality and appearance of "Community" land, based on demand and as funds become available.
+Regular customer satisfaction survey results reviewed, and ongoing assessment of maintenance standards based on a life cycle approach and risk management undertaken.
+Those areas that are leased exclusively to a group or organisation may be required to be maintained to appropriate standards by the lessee.
+Reduced number of complaints from the community.
+Comparative review of customer satisfaction surveys.
+Audit shows no major asset management issues.
+2.Plan for the progressive improvement of the environmental value, recreational quality and appearance of "Community" land, based on demand and as funds become available.
 Implementation of the Kiama Local Strategic Planning Statement, as well as site specific master plans and strategies as applicable.
 Funding allocated to identified actions relevant to these lands in Kiama Municipal Council's delivery programs.
 Pursue various external and government grants to enable major or minor improvements to be undertaken.
 Increased level of use of "Community" land.
 Kiama Council Community Strategic Plan vision and key values & principles realised.
 External funding obtained and projects completed over the life of the Plan of Management.
 3.Ensure that the community can contribute to the development and implementation of the Plan of Management.
 Implementation of the Kiama Municipal Community Engagement Strategy to achieve consistency in community consultation and ensure the community is well informed and involved.
-Implementation of the Kiama Public Land Management Guidelines 2020.
+Implementation of the Kiama Public Land Management Policy.
 Where "Community" lands are regularly used by the community or associated organisation (e.g. sports groups), the community may manage these lands on behalf of Council.
 Community engagement and participation opportunities provided in accordance with Council's adopted policies and plans.
 Public exhibition undertaken according to legislative requirements.
 Lease and / or licence arrangements in place for management of "Community" land with community user groups.
-4.Ensure integration of the Plan of Management with Council's strategic land management planning.
+4. Ensure integration of the Plan of Management with Council's strategic land management planning.
 Consistency with broader Kiama Local Strategic Planning Statement, Kiama Tourism Opportunity Plan, Regional Economic Development Strategy, Kiama LGA Estuary Management Plans, Kiama Strategic Tourism & Events Plan, Kiama Town Centre Study master plans and other related documents as applicable.
 Regular progress reviews and updates of this Plan of Management.
 Appropriate cross-references made to related strategic planning documents.